samzabala/framework/docs/sections/components/tooltip.md

 ## **`data-tooltip-classes`**

-Idk this is how you add classes or [helper classes](../scaffolding/helpers.md) but you have to be careful because some css may not work on the tooltip
+Idk this is how you add classes or [helper classes](../scaffolding/helpers.md) to the tooltip content but you have to be careful because some css may not work on the tooltip

 ## **`data-tooltip-center-x`**